gudangada/gada-ui/README.md

 - `src/components` : used for all the react components
   - `/core` : contains all those components that have finalized design on figma
+  - `/data-grid` : contains the components that are used to show data in a certain way e.g. a `Table`.
   - `/lab` : contains all the experimental components that shouldn't be exported with the npm package
 - `src/hocs` : contains generic higher order components
 - `src/styles` : contains all the stuff related to theming, including tokens for colors, typography and mui component's overrides etc.